Kong/kongponents/docs/components/table.md

     - `pageSize`: the number of items to display per page
   - Sort support:
     - `sortColumnKey`: the column to sort by's `key` defined in the `headers` prop
-    - `sortColumnOrder`: can be 'ascending' or 'descending'
+    - `sortColumnOrder`: can be 'asc' or 'desc'
   - Search support:
     - `query`: a text string to filter table data on
 :::